molily/molily.de/_posts/2020-11-21-testing-angular.md

   `ngOnChanges`
 </aside>

 What is wrong here?
 Did we forget to call `detectChanges` again?
 No, but we forgot to call `ngOnChanges`!

 In the testing environment, `ngOnChanges` is not called automatically.
 We have to call it manually after setting the Input.

-Here is the full corrected example:
+Here is the corrected example:

 ```typescript
 describe('CounterComponent', () => {